amarasa/equalize-heights/README.md

     // In this example:
     // - For viewports between 0 and 767px, reset heights (no equalization).
     // - For viewports 768px and wider, equalize heights.
-    // Additionally, a callback logs the groups that were equalized. window.equalizeHeightsOptions = {
+    // Additionally, the callback will run after equalization. window.equalizeHeightsOptions = {
     	breakpoints: [
     		{ min: 0, max: 767, action: "reset" },